NeuroTechX/ntx_slack_archive/eegdata.md

  >yep, it is still recording the combined activity of a neuron population, but the spatial resolution is way better than EEG

+8/31/2017 9:11 AM

+ **alexandre.barachant** :

+ >ECoG has a much higher information content than EEG.
+However, it's invasive and therefore you rarely have a large coverage of the brain.
+Still, it has a way better coverage than the spikes recording that a re limited to a few mm of cortex at best.